Best Web Hosting for Developers in 2026: 8 Top Picks Ranked

 Cons:

-- Expensive compared to shared or VPS alternatives
+- Price tag is steep compared to shared or VPS options

-- Visit limits can feel restrictive on lower-tier plans
+- Visit limits on lower tiers can feel restrictive

 - Overkill if you don't actually need managed infrastructure